GeoscienceAustralia/DEA-CalVal-Phase1/README.md

 # README #

 This repository contains workflow files for the comparison of field and satellite data for calibration/validation.
 This includes python code, as well as jupyter notebooks.
 The structure looks like:

 <B>CalVal</B> - Python code for the workflows.<BR>
-<B>MultiTimeLine</B> - Jupyter notebook workflows for creating site timelines since 2013.<BR>
+<B>MultiTimeLine</B> - Jupyter notebook workflows for creating site timelines
+since 2013.<BR>
-<B>Site-Pipelines</B> - Jupyter notebook workflows for comparing field and satellite data.<BR>
+<B>Site-Pipelines</B> - Jupyter notebook workflows for comparing field and
+satellite data.<BR>
-<B>Weather</B> - CSV files for nearest rain gauges, with day zero set to 31/12/2017.<BR>
+<B>Weather</B> - CSV files for nearest rain gauges, with day zero set to
+31/12/2017.<BR>
 <B>brdf</B> - files for creating BRDF corrections required by workflows.<BR>
-<B>Misc</B> - Miscellaneous files, including Panel calibration spectra, Satellite band response files etc.<BR>
+<B>Misc</B> - Miscellaneous files, including Panel calibration spectra,
+Satellite band response files etc.<BR>
 <B>README.md</B> - This Readme file.<P>

 <HR>

 <H2>Instructions for processing Site-Pipelines workflow</H2>

 These instructions are designed to be a step-by-step walk-through of the workflow to process field data and compare them to satellite data, or a new field dataset.
-It is assumed that this workflow will be run on the NCI's VDI platform, as the Digital Earth Australia (DEA) module is integral to running the workflows.<P>
+It is assumed that this workflow will be run on the NCI's VDI platform, as the Digital Earth Australia (DEA) module is required to run the workflows.<P>

 ### Pre-requisites

-In order for the workflow to run, there are a number of assumed requirements that should be met.
+In order for the workflow to run, there are a number of other assumed requirements that should be met.
 Go through this check-list before running the workflow for the first time:
 <OL>
-    <LI>The Python library for this workflow can be found on VDI and should be downloaded from this repo (CalVal directory) or copied into the working directory directly on VDI:<BR><BR>
+<LI>The Python library for this workflow can be found on VDI and should be
+downloaded from this repo (<B>CalVal</B> directory) or copied into the working directory directly on VDI:<BR><BR>
     cp -r /g/data/u46/users/aw3463/GuyByrne/calval/CalVal .<BR><BR>
-    <LI>The DEAPlotting library is also needed for RGB plots and can be obtained from https://github.com/GeoscienceAustralia/dea-notebooks under "10_Scripts" or can be copied on VDI to the working directory:<BR><BR>
+<LI>The DEAPlotting library is also needed for RGB plots and can be obtained
+from https://github.com/GeoscienceAustralia/dea-notebooks under "10_Scripts" or can be copied on VDI to the working directory:<BR><BR>
     cp /g/data/u46/users/aw3463/GuyByrne/calval/DEAPlotting.py .<BR><BR>
 <LI>Start up the DEA module by typing:<BR><BR>
     > module load dea<BR><BR>
-    <LI>Copy the template in the Site-Pipelines directory to a new file and then start the notebook. eg:<BR><BR>
+<LI>Copy the template in the Site-Pipelines directory to a new file and then
+start the notebook. eg:<BR><BR>
     > cp template.ipynb Pipeline-LG-26-03-18.ipynb<BR>
     > jupyter notebook Pipeline-LG-26-03-18.ipynb<BR><BR>
-    <LI>Input and output directories should be defined in the first cell below, as 'indir' and 'output', respectively.
-For the input directory, it is assumed that there are multiple sub-directories, with format 'line1, line2, line3' etc. Note that lower case is required and no extra characters in the directory names.
+<LI>Input and output directories should be defined in the first cell, as
+'indir' and 'output', respectively.
+For the input directory, it is assumed that there are multiple sub-directories, with format 'line1, line2, line3' etc.
+Note that lower case is required and no extra characters are allowed in the directory names.
 So 'Line1' or 'line_1' will not work.
-The output directory will be created by the workflow and is where PNG files will be stored, as well as the data sheet text file. <BR><B>NOTE:</B> Each time the workflow is run, the output directory will be erased and re-written, so that the directory can be cleaned up.
+The output directory will be created by the workflow and is where PNG files will be stored, as well as the data sheet text file.<BR>
+<B>NOTE:</B> Each time the workflow is run, the output directory will be erased
+and re-written, so that the directory can be cleaned up.
 If you want to save older PNGs, you need to manually move them before re-running the notebook.<BR><BR>
-    <LI>Within each 'line' sub-directory, there should be radiance spectrum files in text format, with extension '.asd.rad.txt'.<BR><BR>
+<LI>Within each 'line' sub-directory, there should be radiance spectrum files
+in text format, with extension '.asd.rad.txt'.<BR><BR>
-    <LI>There are standard files that are used for determining the panel K-factor, currently located either in this repo under <B>Misc</B> or:<BR><BR>
+<LI>There are standard files that are used for determining the panel K-factor,
+currently located either in this repo under <B>Misc</B> or:<BR><BR>
         /g/data/u46/users/aw3463/GuyByrne/30APR18/Panels/<BR><BR>
-      <LI>Satellite band response files are located either in this repo under <B>Misc</B> or in the directory:<BR><BR>
+<LI>Satellite band response files are located either in this repo under
+<B>Misc</B> or in the directory:<BR><BR>
         /g/data1a/u46/users/aw3463/GuyByrne/misc_others/<BR><BR>
         including landsat8_vsir.flt, Sent2a.flt and Sent2b.flt.<BR><BR>
-    <LI>The 'field_data' list should be edited to contain the relevant information on: <BR>
+<LI>The 'field_data' list should be edited to contain the relevant information
+on: <BR>
 1. Three-letter field name (eg. LKG for Lake George)
 2. Date of field site measurement (format: DDMMMYY)
 3. Extra field site information (eg. Site1/2 or CSIRO)